 If the wheels are not seated correctly or fitted tightly against the hub, it results in the studs carrying more of the load.
-Therefore its important to fit hub-centric spacers to get the wheel centered properly.
-The clamping force from 8-9/16″ studs at 60% yield is significant, however it could still result in premature failure if not seated and mounted dead center.
+Therefore it’s important to fit hub-centric spacers to get the wheel centered properly.
+The clamping force from 8-9/16″ studs at 60% yield is significant, however, it could still result in premature failure if not seated and mounted dead center.

-However the opposite is also true, that when the wheel is fitted tightly with hub centric spacers and carrying the load evenly while the studs only clamp to prevent spinning, then there is no pressure or unnecessary load on the studs.
+However, the opposite is also true, that when the wheel is fitted tightly with hub centric spacers and carrying the load evenly while the studs only clamp to prevent spinning, then there is no pressure or unnecessary load on the studs.

-Another factor to remember is the tires load carrying characteristics in dually applications.
-If the tires are too close they don’t have sufficient heat dissipation, thus making them more vulnerable to blow outs.
+Another factor to remember is the tire’s load-carrying characteristics in dually applications.
+If the tires are too close they don’t have sufficient heat dissipation, thus making them more vulnerable to blowouts.

 Will 35” Tires Fit Stock Dodge Ram 3500 Dually?

-In order to fit 35” tires to a Ram Dually, you’ll need a minimum 2” front leveling kit combined with well-engineered hub centric 1/2”steel spacers between the duals, running 35×12.5 tires.
+In order to fit 35” tires to a Ram Dually, you’ll need a minimum 2” front leveling kit combined with well-engineered hub-centric 1/2” steel spacers between the duals, running 35×12.5 tires.

 This combination offers sufficient clearance to prevent rub and scrubbing at full lock in front.
 It also allows enough space between the rear tires for sufficient heat dissipation.
-Always make sure you opt for high grade quality steel spacers, and not cheap aluminum versions.
+Always make sure you opt for high-grade quality steel spacers, and not cheap aluminum versions.
 Make sure you fit a 1/2″ spacer on the rear to prevent the tire chaffing on the rear leaf packs.

 Running 35 inch tires on a Ram Dually (Spacers vs Aftermarket rims)

 Tire upgrades can be expensive and when doing any big tire upgrade, there’s always the inexpensive method and then there’s the correct method.
 With that being said, there are many Dually owners who’ve opted for spacers instead of fitting aftermarket rims without any hassles at all.
-However, if you really want to run 35’s on the dually, if possible, invest in a set of rims that does not require wheel spacers.
+However, if you really want to run 35’s on the dually, if possible, invest in a set of rims that do not require wheel spacers.

 It is highly recommended to opt for a wider wheel with the correct offset.
-This allows you to maintain the carrying capacity of the truck, since they are properly sized and designed for the larger tires you intend to run.
+This allows you to maintain the carrying capacity of the truck since they are properly sized and designed for the larger tires you intend to run.
 Just make sure you find a decent aftermarket set that doesn’t look tacky.

 35 inch tires on a Ram Dually (Not all 35’s are created equal)